-On January 21, 2020, the Company filed an administrative challenge against the Mexican General Directorate of Mines regarding the mineral title certificates issued in December 2019 which indicated that Almaden's Original Concessions were active and owned by Almaden (through its Mexican subsidiary), and that the Company's New Concessions were "left without effect".
+On January 21, 2020, the Company filed an administrative challenge regarding the mineral title certificates issued in December 2019 which indicated that Almaden's Original Concessions (as defined below) were active and owned by Almaden (through its Mexican subsidiary), and that the Company's New Concessions (as defined below) were "left without effect".
 The administrative challenge was based in part on the argument that the Company cannot be forced to own mineral rights it had formally dropped.
+The filing is related to the decision of the second district court in Puebla State (the "District Court") announced on April 15, 2019, regarding the legal proceedings initiated by a third party against the Mexican government